SMEs – THE UNTOLD STORY

 Our research on micro small and medium enterprises (SMEs) indicates that there are two underline factors directly affecting SMEs in India.

-Firstly it is the inability of the organizations to effectively build and change operational capabilities to deliver in an ever disruptive world successfully and secondly the organizations are not agile enough to compete and adapt market change swiftly.
+Firstly it is the inability of the organizations to efficiently utilise its operational capabilities to deliver in an ever disruptive world swiftly and secondly the organizations are not agile enough to effectively compete to gain significant market share successfully.

 Even though SMEs provides the highest rates of employment opportunities, and constitutes over 90% of the total enterprise in our economy, It is still adrift with the quality talent pool for their business.
 Neither It can afford to provide the higher compensation to the real talent, nor can they commit to the genuinely required infrastructure, career planning, and a growth path to retain them.